Skip to Content Skip to Navigation

 PayTo also allows you to use your bank account directly for payments that previously needed a card.
 So now you just need your PayID, or BSB and account number – no need to remember card details and expiry dates!

-PayTo is brand new and will start rolling out from mid-2022.
+PayTo is brand new and has started to become available as a payment option across businesses and organisations.
 As PayTo becomes more widely available, you’ll be able to use it for all kinds of payments.
 Some examples are recurring membership fees, in-app payments, online shopping, and utility bills.
 Keep your eye out for the PayTo logo.

 PayTo is an initiative of NPP Australia, the organisation that operates Australia’s real-time payments infrastructure, the New Payments Platform (NPP).
 PayTo is developed by NPP Australia in collaboration with banks, fintechs and payment services providers.